zbw322092/thing_about_node.js/JS_Basic/Object-oriented Javascript/Object-oriented_Javascript.md

 Furthermore, when we modify the properties or methods defined on the prototype chain, the modification will be avaliable to all the object instances created from this constructor.

 #### Javascript Inheritance Implementation
-Following code will demonstrate how to define a new constructor function, Person, which has some common properties and methods to be inherited, and based on this Person constructor, we extend two constructors which have individual properties and methods.
+Following code will demonstrate how to define a new constructor function, Person, which has some common properties and methods to be inherited, and based on this Person constructor, we extend a constructors which have individual properties and methods.
 ``` javascript
 // We define all properties in constructor itself.
 This make extending new constructor based on it easier.
 function Person(name, age, gender){